bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/2 Curvilinear motion/n-t diagram.md

 #### What is a
 ## N-t diagram

-This is an alternative way of represention motion to [[Cartesian coordinates|cartesian coordinates]], instead of defining the origin/observer externally we use the particle as t
+This is an alternative way of represention motion to [[Cartesian coordinates|cartesian coordinates]], here's a description of it:
+- Instead of defining the origin/observer externally we use the particle as the origin and define a bunch of things around it.
+- It requires the particles path to be curved and known
+- Instead of x,y,z it uses $\rho=n,$